EGLA Evaluation Process

 A Good Practice Section is also included at the end of the application form where cities are invited to submit three good practices they are undertaking across three different environmental topic areas.

 Two-tier evaluation process

-A panel of internationally acknowledged experts will assess the application forms submitted by each city.
-This will include qualitative evaluations and a peer review of each application based on the six topic areas above.
-The Expert Panel for the 2018 EGL Cycle are as follows:
+A panel of internationally acknowledged experts assesses the application forms submitted by each city.
+This includes qualitative evaluations and a peer review of each application based on the six topic areas above.

 |Mr. David Jamieson|

-Following the evaluation process, a number of cities will be shortlisted for the 2018 competition.
-The shortlisted cities will be invited to present to the Jury their vision, action plans and communication strategy .
-The Jury will then assess the shortlisted cities in the light of all the information provided and decide on the winner(s).
+Following the evaluation process, cities are shortlisted for the next stage of the competition.
+The shortlisted cities are invited to present to the Jury, setting out their achievements and future vision.
+The Jury then assesses the shortlisted cities in the light of all the information provided and decide on the winner(s).

-The Jury will assess the shortlisted cities based on the following evaluation criteria:
+The Jury assesses the shortlisted cities based on the following criteria:

-If you would like more information about the European Green Leaf Competition, please send an email to: email@example.com.
+If you would like more information about the European Green Leaf Award, please send an email to: email@example.com.